evenstensberg/twitter-follower-check/README.md

 # followers check

-Simple utility to figure out if I know someone in an Open Source project or company on twitter.
+1) Simple utility to figure out if I know someone in an Open Source project or company on twitter.
+2) Utility to find followers with a #followers.

 ## Libs